 Some bereaved parents choose to sponsor the creation of physical monuments in honor of their child.
 These could include something big like a playground or park, or something smaller like a bench or paving stone.

-Name a Star or Another Item
+Name a Star or Another Item in Honor of your Deceased Child

 The International Star Registry allows you to name a star in the night sky and documents the naming with a beautiful certificate.
 You can also name flowers or other items.